jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 The weirdest thing was, my app would run perfectly fine in development mode.
 But it would fail when I ran it in container.

-There is a reson for it.
+There is a reason for it.
 To keep the image size to a minimum, I was using a distroless java 11 image.
 On the other hand, on my dev machine I was using `OpenJdk 11`.
 This java 11 distroless image was buggy as far as I can tell.

 Finally, after wasting one day trying to fix this, I gave up and shifted to good old `openJdk:11`.
 Although I had to compromise the image size (which increased 3x), atleast I got the service running.

-(Un)fortunately, i am
+(Un)fortunately, I am unable to reproduce the same error anymore so I can not upload a screenshot.
+However, if you are feeling curious, this is what I was using ``

 5. Docker containers don't connect to other containers on their own.
 Or do they? 🤔